lightly-ai/lightly/docs/source/docker/advanced/datasource_predictions.rst

 If you already have labels instead of predictions, you can treat them just as predictions and upload them the same way.

+.. warning:: Note that using predictions requires a minimum
+    docker of version 2.2.
+You can check your docker version by running the :ref:`ref-docker-setup-sanity-check`.

 Predictions Folder Structure
 ----------------------------